-Pierre Legault, MBA, CA, CPA has served as our chairman and a member of our Board since March 2019.
-Mr. Legault has served on the board of directors of Urovant Sciences Ltd. as lead director since July 2018, has served on the board of directors of Poxel SA since January 2016 and has been chairman of such board since March 2016, has served on the board of directors and as chairman of the board of Artios Pharma Limited since February 2018, and has served as a director of Syndax Pharmaceuticals, Inc. since January 2017.
-Mr. Legault has also previously served as a member of the boards of directors at Clementia Pharmaceuticals Inc., Forest Laboratories, Inc., Tobira Therapeutics, Inc., NPS Pharmaceuticals, Inc., Regado Biosciences, Inc., ARMO Biosciences, Inc., Iroko Pharmaceuticals LLC, Cyclacel Pharmaceuticals Inc., Eckerd Pharmacy and NephroGenex, Inc., where he also served as the Chairman and Chief Executive Officer from 2012 to 2016.
+Pierre Legault, MBA, CA, CPA has served as our Chairman and a member of our Board since March 2019.
+Mr. Legault has also served as a consultant to us since March 2019.
+Mr. Legault has served as Chairman and a member of the boards of directors of Egle Therapeutics since March 2022, Sitryx Therapeutics Limited since March 2021, Amolyt Pharma SA since December 2020, Artios Pharma Limited since February 2018 and Poxel SA since March 2016.
+Mr. Legault has served on the board of directors of Urovant Sciences Limited as a director since July 2018 and has served as a director of Syndax Pharmaceuticals since January 2017.
+Mr. Legault has also previously served as a member of the boards of directors at Clementia Pharmaceuticals, Forest Laboratories, Tobira Therapeutics, NPS Pharmaceuticals, Regado Biosciences, Armo Biosciences, Iroko Pharmaceuticals, Cyclacel Pharmaceuticals, Eckard Pharmacy and NephroGenex where he also served as the Chairman and Chief Executive Officer from 2012 to 2016.
 From 2010 to 2012, Mr. Legault served as the Chief Executive Officer of Prosidion Ltd., a subsidiary of Astellas Pharma Inc., and from 2009 to 2010, he served as the Chief Financial Officer and Treasurer of OSI Pharmaceuticals, Inc. Mr. Legault also previously served as the Chief Executive Officer of Eckerd Pharmacy and Chief Administrative Officer of the Rite Aid Corporation.
 Between 1989 and 2005, Mr. Legault held various global roles such as President, Chief Executive Officer and Chief Financial Officer at legacy companies of the Sanofi-Aventis group.
-Mr. Legault earned a B.B.A. in Business & International Finance from HEC Montreal, an MBA. in Marketing from McGill University and holds C.A. and C.P.A. diplomas.
+Mr. Legault earned a B.B.A. in Business & International Finance from HEC Montreal, an MBA in Marketing from McGill University and holds C.A. and C.P.A. diplomas.
 He also studied at Harvard Business School in their Graduate Executive MBA program.
-We believe that Mr. Legault's is qualified to serve on our Board based on his experience leading and managing a number of biopharmaceutical companies.
+We believe that Mr.

+Legault is qualified to serve on our Board based on his experience leading and managing a number of biopharmaceutical companies.